blackberry/BES10-WebWorks/webworks-launcher/README.md

 4. Create your new Project

-5. In the plugins tab add the "com.blackberry.app" plugin
+5. In the plugins tab add the "com.blackberry.app", and "com.blackberry.invoke" plugins

 6. Copy over the files from this Github project onto the newly created project replacing all existing files